Eligibility & Enrollment

 - Testing and education are tied directly to the target titles, assisting employees' eventual promotion into these titles.

 - When funds are available, covered tuition and fees are paid directly to the schools by the State of Illinois.

-- An Upward Mobility certificate gives an employee priority for the next vacancy in that title in any agency, even if the title is in another bargaining unit or is a non-bargaining unit position.
+- An Upward Mobility grade gives an employee priority for the next vacancy in that title in any agency, even if the title is in another bargaining unit or is a non-bargaining unit position.
 In accordance with contract provisions, when more than one employee is eligible through Upward Mobility, seniority prevails in the filling of vacancies.

 - Employees have paid time off to take an Upward Mobility proficiency test, and partial time off to attend classes when necessary.